 Michael Morris: World History and Sports P.E.
 This is Mr. Morris' 20th year at RLHS.
 He graduated from CSUS with a BA in History (Double concentration in World and US and minor in Philosophy) Mr. Morris is our Head Football Coach and has also coached Track and Field, Golf and Basketball.
 Mr Morris is originally from Redding, Ca.

-If you are looking for a specific instructor/course, please look to the left navigation bar which has links to each instructors page.
+If you are looking for a specific instructor/course, please look in the staff directory for links to the instructor's pages.

 The Rio Linda High School Social Science Department believes that all students can achieve at high levels.
 We offer a robust and diverse program that includes activities, projects, and speakers.
 The courses are designed around the California State standards.
 They are all college prep courses.
 To support high achievement, the department expects students will: